yeekangc/cloud-pak-for-applications/README.md

 ![GitHub Logo](images/s8.png)

-8. Do some changes to github repository and you will see it is successfully deployed.
+8. Open your Github do some changes in **(views -> user.js)** in user repo , this step is required to trigger the Tekton pipeline.
+Then wait for a while and you will see in Tekton pipeline dashboard in your your application successfully build and deploy.

-**IMPORTANT NOTE** : First do the changes in admin repo and once it is successfully deployed then update the user repo.
+**IMPORTANT NOTE** : First do the changes in user repo and once it is successfully deployed then update the admin repo.(vice versa)

+For more details about Tekton, please check out this great tutorial [here] (https://developer.ibm.com/tutorials/deploy-appsody-to-openshift-with-tekton-pipelines/)

 ![GitHub Logo](images/s9.png)